gouen95/svg2pdf-macos/README.md

-# svg2pdf-macos
+# svg2pdf-macos (Work in progress)
-Drag and drop to change svg to pdf to ease the process of importing vector image into XCode xcasset (work in progress)
+Drag and drop to change svg to pdf to ease the process of importing vector image into XCode xcasset